 What about the carrots that went to seed?
-Forget about it, I totally remembered they were there and let them seed on purpose.
+Forget about it, I totally remembered they were there and let them go to seed on purpose.
 Biennials require planning, you know.

 What’s that about the Purslane growing in amongst the artichokes?
 Of course, I meant for it to grow there; it will all be out and fed to the animals before the artichokes get too much bigger.
 I grow Purslane whenever I can because it has the highest protein count of any land plant.
 I’m smart about plants.